 Banana bread is one of those things that bring back fond memories for many of us.
-A thick slice right out of the oven topped with a heaping scoop of vanilla ice cream.
-Above all, that is one of the many simple pleasures in life.
-So, give our slow cooker banana bread recipe a try.
+When we were kids, we all enjoyed having a thick slice topped with a heaping scoop of vanilla ice cream.
+Or served extra fruity with a side of strawberry jam.
+Indeed, banana bread is one of the many simple pleasures in life.
+And if you love simple pleasures like this, why not give our slow cooker banana bread recipe a try?

 We are particularly fond of this recipe as the use of a slow cooker makes this recipe even easier than it was to begin with.
 As a result, you’ll just have to pour it in and let your slow cooker work its magic.
 In contrast, baking requires more of a hands-on approach.
 But when you start off with the use of a slow cooker, you are setting yourself up for success.
 Certainly, this simple recipe ensures you a plump and moist banana bread, even for inexperienced bakers!

-So, if you’re feeling adventurous, you can add some walnuts or chocolate chips to this particular recipe.
-For instance, we prefer to add the walnuts in the mix while topping our loaf with a generous helping of semi-sweet chocolate chips.
-Moreover, these extra ingredients give your slow cooker banana bread some extra bite without becoming too sweet.
+What’s more, we have added some pecan nuts into the bread for an added crunch.
+But if you’re feeling even more adventurous, you can also top the loaf with a generous helping of semi-sweet chocolate chips.
+Pecan nuts and chocolate chips give your slow cooker banana bread some extra bite without becoming too sweet.

 Slow Cooker Banana Bread Recipe Video